 Of steel portal frame construction under a fibre cement roof with Yorkshire boarding, tin clad and hardcore floor.

-The farmland in Lot 1 extends to approximately 9.31 Ha (23.01 Acres) and sits immediately to the east of the property.
-It is split into 3 enclosures bound by post and wire fencing and is utilised for grazing purposes.
-Three mains water troughs service the fields.
+The farmland in Lot 1 extends to approximately 4.95 acres and sits immediately to the east of the property.
+It is split into 2 enclosures bound by post and wire fencing and is utilised for grazing purposes.
+Mains water troughs service the fields.

 From the Holmston Roundabout at the A77 Ayr Bypass, take the A70 signed for Dumfries.
 Proceed through Coylton and then before the railway bridge take a right signposted for Drongan.
-Continue through Drongan and take a left signposted for Sinclairston.
-At the cross roads take a left onto the B7046, continue on the road for a 1.5 miles then take a left signposted for Barlosh, and Beechknowe is the first property on the left.
+Continue through Drongan and take a left signposted for Sinclairston and Skares.
+At the cross roads take a left onto the B7046, continue on the road for 1.5 miles then take a left signposted for Barlosh, and Beechknowe is the first property on the left.